project-alice-assistant/docs/docs/skill-development/files-in-depth.md

 ### Structure

 ::: tip Pro tip
-If you are using an IDE able to handle json schema, it is highly recommended to use our [Talk file Schema](https://raw.githubusercontent.com/project-alice-assistant/ProjectAliceSkillKit/master/ProjectAliceSK/validate/src/schemas/talk-schema.json)
+If you are using an IDE able to handle json schema, it is highly recommended using our [Talk file Schema](https://raw.githubusercontent.com/project-alice-assistant/ProjectAliceSkillKit/master/ProjectAliceSK/validate/src/schemas/talk-schema.json)
 :::

 #### Example 1 - A list of strings